Trestle No. 16 (2010), East Branch & Lincoln Railroad – Pemigewasset Wilderness

 It has been brought to my attention that Forest Service is still accepting comments, so I want to pass that along to anyone interested in commenting.
 Supporters and non-supporters of the bridge removal, if you did not send in comments during the comment period, you still can send them, but do it soon.
 Today, I am going to share my reasoning as to why I believe the Thoreau Falls Trail bridge should not be replaced.
 Maybe my comments will influence you to write a letter in support of the bridge removal to Forest Service.

-Pemigewasset Wilderness – White Mountains, New Hampshire
+Thoreau Falls Bridge – White Mountains, New Hampshire